NethermindEth/sedge/docs/docs/hardware-requirements/index.md

 # Hardware requirements

-Hardware requirements are continuously changing from time to time but we can give you an idea of what do you need.
+Hardware requirements are continuously changing from time to time but we can give you an idea of what you need.

 :::caution Warning